 Rainbow and polka dots!

 I printed the mini bag templates at 90%, 80%, 70% … 30% .

 One last thing: smaller bags- smaller seam allowances!

-PS.
 These are my latest mini bags, made using the patterns below.

 Do you want to sew bags that turn heads?